ratrun/biketourplanner/README.md

 BikeTourPlanner is a [nwjs](http://nwjs.io/) application.
 It uses offline maps which are provided by [OSM2VectorTiles](http://osm2vectortiles.org/about) and displayed using [Leaflet](https://github.com/mapbox/mapbox-gl-js) and [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js).
 BikeTourPlanner comes with an integrated local vector tile map server which uses [nodejs](https://nodejs.org/en/).
-BikeTourPlanner requires an installed Java 8 runtime.
+It requires an installed Java 8 runtime.

 The currently supported platforms are: